zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 # Clang Sheriffing

-Chromium bundles its own pre-built version of [Clang](clang.md).
-This is done so that Chromium developers have access to the latest and greatest developer tools provided by Clang and LLVM (ASan, CFI, coverage, etc).
-In order to [update the compiler](updating_clang.md) (roll clang), it has to be tested so that we can be confident that it works in the configurations that Chromium cares about.
+Monyhar bundles its own pre-built version of [Clang](clang.md).
+This is done so that Monyhar developers have access to the latest and greatest developer tools provided by Clang and LLVM (ASan, CFI, coverage, etc).
+In order to [update the compiler](updating_clang.md) (roll clang), it has to be tested so that we can be confident that it works in the configurations that Monyhar cares about.

 We maintain a [waterfall of
 builders](https://ci.monyhar.org/p/monyhar/g/monyhar.clang/console) that
-continuously build fresh versions of Clang and use them to build and test Chromium.
+continuously build fresh versions of Clang and use them to build and test Monyhar.
 "Clang sheriffing" is the process of monitoring that waterfall, determining if any compile or test failures are due to an upstream compiler change, filing bugs upstream, and often reverting bad changes in LLVM.
 This document describes some of the processes and techniques for doing that.